CodeOfSomnath/Algorithms/README.md

 # Algorithms
-All algo in c language
+All algorithms in c language

+## LinkedList.c

+Here you can create linkedList objects as example have in main method